sketchbuch/wir-bitten-um-entschuldigung/README.md

 You can't buy it from a machine, you have to waste hours at a local travel company service centre or the DB service centre getting the ticket.

-If you are a tourist staying several weeks it would be cheaper to buy a Duetschland-Ticket subscription (which my partner did this summer for 1 month) then buy regular tickets.
+If you are a tourist staying several weeks it would be cheaper to buy a Deutschland-Ticket subscription (which my partner did this summer for 1 month) then buy regular tickets.

 Getting it from DB is the easiest as you don't need to wait for a physical card.
 It is all done in the app.